 Both male and female life expectancy is less for those living in the most deprived areas compared to those living in the least deprived - over ten years for men and eight years for women.
 Over the past decade the death rate for 15-44 years olds has increased.
-However, while it has increased by 50% in the most deprived areas (quintile 1) it has actually decreased by 40% in the least deprived (quintile 5) (see Error!
-Reference source not found.).
+However, while it has increased by 50% in the most deprived areas (quintile 1) it has actually decreased by 40% in the least deprived (quintile 5).